 Raised in the deep South, Raina’s experience with the living past through storytelling and reenactment is extensive.
 Whether it is through painting, installation, video, performance, creative writing, sound, or collaborative projects, her work investigates narrative through a poet’s lens.
 Raina Benoit received her BA from Louisiana State University in Liberal Arts and minored in Creative Writing (1999).
 After living and working in New York City she continued her studies in France at the Atelier des Beaux-Arts de la Ville de Paris (2001) where she studied in painting and drawing.
 She completed her MFA (2006) at the University of Arizona and for close to a decade has lived and researched along the South’s coastline.
-She now resides in SW France with her family renovating a two hundred year old horse stable.
-Selected exhibitions and performances include Mass Moca (North Adams, MA), 1134 Gallery (New York, NY), Ad Hoc Gallery (Brooklyn, NY), Platform Gallery (Tucson, AZ), Deland Museum of Art (Deland, FL), 911 Media Art Center (Seattle, Washington), The Morean Art Center, C. Emerson Art Gallery (St.Petersburg, Fl), The Candle Factory (New Orleans, La), and various other international and national entities.
+She lives between France and Louisiana teaching art and yoga.
+Selected exhibitions and performances include Mass Moca (North Adams, MA), 1134 Gallery (New York, NY), Ad Hoc Gallery (Brooklyn, NY), Platform Gallery (Tucson, AZ), Deland Museum of Art (Deland, FL), 911 Media Art Center (Seattle, Washington), The Morean Art Center, C. Emerson Art Gallery (St.Petersburg, Fl), Antenna Gallery (New Orleans, La), and various other international and national entities.